 Eugene de Lacroix said of Meknes in 1832

-– MEKNES One of Morocco’s most beautiful historical cities, its twenty two Kms of town wall, monumental gates and the ruins of an immense palatial complex form an impressive and curious backdrop for the meeting point of Morocco’s main roads.
+– MEKNES One of Morocco’s most beautiful historical cities. its twenty two Km of town wall, monumental gates.
 The 17th century sultan Moulay Ismail wanted to create a royal capital here that would rival Versailles.
-He had an army of bricklayers, blacks slaves and several hundred captured Christian slaves build 120 km of town wall, dream palaces, stables for 12,000 horses, hanging gardens watered by a four-hectare pond and immense storage sheds.
+He had an army of bricklayers, blacks slaves and several hundred captured Christian build 120 km of town wall, dream palaces, stables for 12,000 horses, hanging gardens watered by a four-hectare pond and immense storage sheds.
 After almost a century of construction, he left one of the most beautiful cities in Moorish-Arabic style.

-The tour of this “Moroccan Versailles” and sightseeing includes Bab El Mansour, considered as the finest gateway in Morocco.
-First we will pass through the triumphal arch Standing at sixteen meters high with an eight meter long arch, the intricately patterned triumphal arch is argued to be the most beautiful in Morocco.
-Enter Place El-Hedime (Square of Ruins) which links the Medina and the kasbah.
-The square is lined with modern residential buildings and a covered food souk (market)..
+The tour of this “Moroccan Versailles” includes Bab El Mansour gate, the most photographed monument and considered as the finest gateway in Morocco.
+First we will pass through the triumphal arch Standing at sixteen meters high with an eight meter long arch,

 Day 6 : Meknes – Rabat – Casablanca ( Unesco world heritage)Rabat